ajcnews/sql-bakery/README.md

 ### Options

 All of the options passed in will be pulled from the `config/sql.json` file, where your database credentials are stored.
 This config file should be included in your `.gitignore` so you don't publish your db credentials.
+There's an example of what this file should look like in the config folder called `sql.json.example`.